axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 The string-valued `defaultValue` sets the _initial_ content of the free-form date-input field.
 This property is only available under React.

+It is intended to be used in conjunction with `date`, which does not auto-reflect to the date-input field ( rather, only user-initiated input does).

+_Note_: _initial_ refers to the [firstUpdated lifecyle point](https://lit-element.polymer-project.org/guide/lifecycle#firstupdated) of the component's internal lifecycle &mdash; the datepicker by construction is unaware of external lifecycles such as React's.

+As a consequence, React developers should avoid the pitfall of unnecessarily recreating a new instance of the datepicker from scratch on every property update, especially for `date` changes.
+Failure to do so not only incurs a performance penalty, it also causes `defaultValue` to be imposed after every (re)creation.
+This may in turn create the false impression that the datepicker is not reactive to property changes, since its input-field value would be always that of `defaultValue`.

 ### name

 The string-valued `name` sets the name attribute of the free-form date-input field.